 In this homestyle version of sweet and sour pork, Linda Anusasananan transforms a restaurant favorite into a light and refreshing meal perfect for anytime of the year.
 This traditional Chinese dish can be served as a main course or a part of any multi-course meal.

-10. Chinese Broccoli with Oyster Sauce
+10. Hakka Chinese Noodles with Pork & Mushroom Sauce

 This rustic comfort dish uses common Hakka ingredients–pork, mushrooms, and Chinese chives–to create a savory topping for a main course serving of noodles.
 The addition of dark soy sauce, which is aged and blended with molasses, imbues the noodles with an intense dark, deep, rich taste and color, making it a unique, filling dish to serve for family and guests after a long day.